pscedu/psync/README.md

 parallel for transferring file data, designed to achieve higher performance when transferring between parallel file system backends.

+Most rsync features are not implemented yet; however the core transfer mechanism has already provided much utility in our environments.

 More usage details are available in the psync(1) manual page included in the distribution.